Ilyabod/teams-service/README.md

 # Teams Service (Node.js + TypeScript + MariaDB)

-This microservice aggregates information about sports teams from different tables and exposes it via a REST API.
+This good microservice aggregates information about sports teams from different tables and exposes it via a REST API.

 ## Installation